TheSoftwareHouse/react-starter-boilerplate/.changeset/orange-wombats-give.md

 "react-starter-boilerplate": patch
 ---

-Regenerate lock file with a bigger `semver` package version to satisfy a `npm ci` command
+fix: regenerate lock file with a bigger `semver` package version to satisfy a `npm ci` command